A New Connective in Natural Deduction, and its Application to Quantum Computing: Intuitionistic propositional logic with O

 \begin{proof} By induction on the structure of $t$.

 If $t$ is a variable, then, by definition of $\sigma$, $\sigma t \in \llbracket A \rrbracket$.
-For the thirteen other proof constructors, we use use the Propositions \ref{star} to \ref{elimsuppar}.
+For the seventeen other proof constructors, we use the Propositions~\ref{star} to~\ref{elimsup2}.
 As all cases are similar, we just give a few examples.